awsdocs/amazon-rekognition-developer-guide/doc_source/API_StartFaceDetection.md

 Starts asynchronous detection of faces in a stored video\.

-Rekognition Video can detect faces in a video stored in an Amazon S3 bucket\.
+Amazon Rekognition Video can detect faces in a video stored in an Amazon S3 bucket\.
 Use [Video](API_Video.md) to specify the bucket name and the filename of the video\. `StartFaceDetection` returns a job identifier \(`JobId`\) that you use to get the results of the operation\.
-When face detection is finished, Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic that you specify in `NotificationChannel`\.
+When face detection is finished, Amazon Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic that you specify in `NotificationChannel`\.
 To get the results of the label detection operation, first check that the status value published to the Amazon SNS topic is `SUCCEEDED`\.
 If so, call [GetFaceDetection](API_GetFaceDetection.md) and pass the job identifier \(`JobId`\) from the initial call to `StartFaceDetection`\.

-For more information, see [Detecting Faces in a Stored Video](faces.md#faces-video)\.
+For more information, see [Detecting Faces in a Stored Video](faces-video.md)\.

 ## Request Syntax<a name="API_StartFaceDetection_RequestSyntax"></a>